 NOTE: I buy bone-in skin-on chicken thighs as they are cheaper and the trimmings and skin can be used to make a delicious homemade chicken broth.
 If you do not want to trim your own thighs, 7-8 boneless skinless thighs will work.

 Preheat oven to 325°F

 In a small bowl, combine paprika, garlic powder, onion powder, salt, and black pepper.
 Mix well.

 Place trimmed thighs in a large bowl and coat with the spice mix.

 Spray an 8×12 baking dish with cooking spray.
-Take a half cup of sauce and pour into the dish to coat bottom.
+Take a half cup of sauce and pour it into the dish to coat the bottom.
 Arrange thighs in the dish on the sauce.
 Cover with half the remaining sauce.
 Layer the sliced onions next.
 Then finish with the last bit of sauce over the onions.
 Cover with foil and place in the oven for 70 minutes.
-Remove from oven and let rest with the foil open for 15 minutes.
+Remove from the oven and let rest with the foil open for 15 minutes.

 Store in an airtight container in the refrigerator.